National Insurance Calculator UK 2026/27, Employee & Self-Employed

 Calculate your National Insurance contributions for 2026/27.
-Covers employee Class 1, self-employed Class 2 and Class 4, and employer NI.
-See your annual and monthly NI breakdown.
+Covers employee Class 1, self-employed Class 4, and employer Class 1 (secondary) NI, with annual and monthly breakdowns.

 National Insurance Calculator 2026/27